desk with documents

 Subsequent offenses within 5–10 years result in escalated penalties, including mandatory jail time, higher fines, and longer license suspensions.
 A third offense within 5 years is classified as a Class 6 felony.

 The police must have probable cause before arresting you for DUID.
 Failure to comply with protocols can result in the dismissal of the charges.
-A skilled Virginia marijuana DUI lawyer like Scott C. Nolan can scrutinize how sobriety tests were administered and whether proper legal procedures were followed.
+A skilled Fairfax marijuana DUI lawyer like Scott C. Nolan can scrutinize how sobriety tests were administered and whether proper legal procedures were followed.

 Challenges in Proving Marijuana Impairment